hychen39/javascript_teach/ch13/ch_13_part_2.md

 ## Wrap the non-async function in an async function

-You can also wrap your non-async function in an async function that returns a Promise object.
+You can also wrap your non-async function in an function that returns a Promise object.

 ```javascript
 function myAsyncFunction() {